 It's common to plan vacations, business trips, family outings and church events four to six months in advance.
 To ensure your guests include your wedding on their calendars, they'll need ample warning.
 If your wedding invitations don't go out with enough time to spare, you may be disappointed when a few important guests can't attend the festivities.
 Make sure your wedding date is secure on your loved ones calendars with customized save the dates!

 Save the dates (also called Save the Date Invitations) are usually sent 6-8 months before the wedding.
 Save the dates are a courteous way to let recipients know the date and location of your wedding so they plan ahead and make necessary accommodations.
 As save the dates are relatively new to the wedding lexicon, etiquette around creating and sending save the dates can be a little unclear.
 Clearly, everyone who gets a save the date card also should also receive a formal invitations, and wedding professionals recommend sending save the date cards to as many of the guests on your list as possible.
-If your budget doesn't allow it, you can get by making sure everyone who you know will be traveling to attend the event receives a save the date.
+If your budget doesn't allow it, you can save some by making sure everyone who you know will be traveling to attend receives a save the date.
 Although your closest friends and family members probably don't need the reminder, it is good etiquette to include them on your save the date send list, if at all possible.

 Save the dates come in a variety of formats and styles.
 Save the date postcards, save the date photo cards, save the date magnets, or traditional save the date cards with matching formal invitations can all be mixed and matched to set the right tone and style for your big day.
 If you're planning a more informal celebration, a photo card or low-key style will help set the tone for your celebration.
 If you're planning a destination wedding, stir up some excitement with a custom magnet or save the date postcard.
 If your big day will be a grand, traditional soiree, match your save the dates to your formal invitation suite for a classy and coordinated effect.